chastik/WissKI/01_Session/03U_WissKI-Nutshell.md

 WissKI is used in the **Germanisches Nationalmuseum**, the largest museum of cultural history in the German-speaking region.
 Setting nation-wide standards through its scientific and scholarly achievements.

+WissKI is not just a database for exhibitions and collections - it is a semantic data management system and enables researchers to model data semantically als Linked Open Data (LOD) and make it interoperable and FAIR (Findable, Accessible, Interoperable, Reusable).

 <table>
   <tr>
     <td><img src="../assets/gnm.jpg" alt="GNM" width="50%"></td>